 Development: Donor and corporate relations, planned giving, and membership departments

 Education: Serving Infants to Infinity with a range of classes and programs, the Education department designs experiences that engage with authentic objects, exchange knowledge and stimulate creativity!
 Be a part of this dynamic team with opportunities in Early Childhood Education (3 months-pre-K), Youth, Family, and Teen Studio Programs (ages 5-18), Family Events, Adult Programs, Teacher Programs, Gallery Evaluation and more.
 Visit Programs to see the full range of what Education offers.

 Statewide Partnerships: statewide media resources, lending library, and statewide programming departments

 Marketing and Communications: Be a part of the team that shapes strategic and tactical plans to support VMFA’s exhibitions and programs, including preparing analytics reports; drafting copy, press releases, and blog and social media content; and updating community calendars.

 Please indicate your first, second, and third departmental choices on your application.

 How Do You Submit Application Materials?

-Please submit applications to Kim Frola, Volunteer Programs Coordinator.
-The preferred method of delivery is email: email@example.com; you may also mail applications to Kim Frola, Volunteer Programs Coordinator, VMFA, 200 N. Boulevard, Richmond, VA 23220.
+The preferred method of delivery is by e-mail to firstname.lastname@example.org.
+You may also mail applications to Kim Frola, Program Manager for Volunteers and Community Service, VMFA, 200 N. Boulevard, Richmond, VA 23220.
 Documents may be submitted separately or together in one mailing.
-Reference providers may email or send their letters of recommendation to VMFA directly or may provide a copy to the applicant in a signed, sealed envelope for submission.
+Reference providers may e-mail or send their letters of recommendation to Kim Frola directly or may provide a copy to the applicant in a signed, sealed envelope for submission.